- Conservation Areas

 Located near the intersection of Branch and Ware Streets, there is parking for a couple of cars.
 The trail crosses over the underground gas line which is a relatively straight and open swath through this area and climbs as it goes towards the plateau above the river.
 The path does a nice loop, and it is a pleasant walk for young and old.
 As the paths approach the river the area does get wet with some thick vegetation.

 Both the Maple Park and York areas are critical parts of the Canoe River Greenbelt area that runs through the towns of Sharon, Foxborough, Mansfield, Easton and Norton.
 The Canoe River Watershed and Aquifer system is a vital component of the drinking water supplies of these communities, and the Conservation Commission hopes that you can help protect this important natural resource.
 View the Marie Strese Conservation Area Trail Map (PDF).

 Sweet Pond Conservation Area

 Located off of Otis Street, this area is at the rear of the Little League Playing Field complex.
 There is parking lot, or if the main gate on the street is closed, you can easily walk into this area.
 There is a nice path that goes along the river.
 This is also a good fishing spot that kids will enjoy.
 While not a large area, it is pleasant.
-View the Sweet Pond Conservation Area Trail Map (PDF).
+View the Sweet Pond Conservation Area Parcel and Aerial Trail Maps (PDF).